cysec-notes/cybersecurity-journey/Incident-Responder/incident-responder-report/README.md

 ## 📝 Report Structure

-My incident reports generally follow a structure similar to a real-world security incident report:
+My incident report structure may vary depending on the type and scope of the incident, but the reports generally follow a structure similar to a real-world security incident report:

-1. **Executive Summary**
-   - Incident overview
-   - Severity
-   - Status
-   - Key findings
-   - Immediate actions
-   - Stakeholder impact
+- Executive Summary

-2. **Technical Analysis**
-   - Affected systems
+- Technical Analysis
-   - Evidence sources
+- Evidence Sources and Analysis
-   - Investigation findings
-   - Indicators of Compromise (IOCs)
+- Indicators of Compromise (IoCs)
-   - Root cause analysis
+- Root Cause Analysis
-   - Technical timeline
+- Technical Timeline
-   - Attack techniques and procedures

-3. **Impact Analysis**
-   - Business impact
-   - System impact
+- Impact Analysis
-   - Potential data exposure
-   - Operational and reputational impact
+- Response and Recovery

-4. **Response and Recovery**
-   - Containment
-   - Access revocation
-   - Eradication
-   - Vulnerability remediation
-   - System recovery
-   - Post-incident monitoring

-5. **Lessons Learned**
-   - Security gaps
-   - Recommended improvements
+- Lessons Learned
-   - Future security strategy
+- Recommendations

 ## 🔎 Evidence-Based Reporting

 I aim to distinguish between information directly observed in logs and conclusions derived from the investigation.